peplau/Sitecore.ContentTagging.TextAnalytics/Installation/README.md

 Download the package and install with Installation Wizard

-# Post-installation steps
+# Configuration

-After installing this package, make sure to go though the following steps:
+After installing this package, make sure to go through the following steps:

 1. Open /App_Config/Include/Sitecore.ContentTagging.TextAnalytics.config
 2. Add your TextAnalytics Subscription Key to the setting Sitecore.ContentTagging.TextAnalytics.SubscriptionKey